agent18/agent18.github.io/_posts/2019-08-18-superintelligence.markdown

 *I wanted an example where it showed what happens when you control for confounding variables and you don't control for them, so had to search outside.
 The book didn't have it.
-It was an important claim so I had to spend time on it!*
+It was an important claim so I had to spent time on it!*

 **Checklist**: yes; true; ; not-chapter

 ---

 ### 1.2.1

-nn
+**Claims**: Causal inference can be justified by proper use of random mechanisms.

-**Claims**: Causal inference can be justified by proper use of random mechanisms
+**Subject**: Justification of causal inference by "proper" use of random mechanisms (aka randomized experiments)

-**Subject**: Causal inference by "proper" use of random mechanisms (aka randomized experiments)
+**Predicate**: can be done.

-**Predicate**: can be "justified"
+**Example**: We take the same creativity example from last time where a randomization of the participants led to the choice in intervention;

-**Example**: We take the same creativity example from last time where a randomization of the "selected participants" led to the choice in intervention; one with intrinsic group and the other with extrinsic group.
+some with intrinsic group and the others with extrinsic group.

-**Definition**: The example could have been "justified", if this "statistical analysis" matched the reality.
-But that is not part of the examples or info I see in the book.
-I currently don't have one example.
+**Definition**: The example could have been "justified", if this statistical analysis matched the reality.
+But that is not part of the example or info I see in the book.
+I currently don't have one example even.

 **Checklist**: yes; neither;
 *no-example*;